ldbv-by/bav4/README.md

 ## Concept

 - Use of web standards as far as possible
   - Modern Js (ES9), no transpiler
+  - Web Components
   - Vanilla CSS
-- Components based on the Model–View–Update pattern
 - Built-in dependency injection
 - Map state decoupled from map implementation
 - Tools